3DVG-Lab/3DVG/README.md

 # DFW-3DVG

 ### Above is the core code of our model
-### The specific environment configuration and usage methods will be gradually launched in the future
+### Because the workload is large, the specific code and running configuration environment will be released soon.